Record and edit drum tracks

-By merging all of the regions and takes on each track to one audio file, discrepancies will be less likely to appear.
+By merging all the regions and takes on each track to one audio file, discrepancies are less likely to appear.
 Also, because transient detection is file-based, you only need to go through the process of adjusting transients once for each Q-Reference track.
-After you've flattened and merged the drum tracks, you can correct any timing discrepancies using quantisation.
+After you've flattened and merged the drum tracks, you can correct any timing discrepancies using quantization.

 Correct the timing of your drum tracks

-You can use quantisation to correct the timing of your drum tracks after recording, editing, and merging and flattening takes.
-If you want to quantise your drum tracks, choose the tracks that will be the Q-reference tracks for the group, enable Flex Mode on the tracks, then apply your timing adjustments.
+You can use quantization to correct the timing of your drum tracks after recording, editing, and merging and flattening takes.
+If you want to quantize your drum tracks, choose the tracks that will be the Q-reference tracks for the group, enable Flex Mode on the tracks, then apply your timing adjustments.

 Choose tracks as Q-Reference

-Q-reference tracks determine quantisation for the rest of the tracks in the group.
-For best results in most cases, choose the snare and kick drum track (or whichever tracks are the main instruments for determining the rhythm).
-If you've used multiple microphones on either drum, choose one track for each.
+Q-reference tracks determine quantization for the rest of the tracks in the group.
+For best results in most cases, choose the snare and kick drum track (or whichever tracks contain the main instruments for determining the rhythm).
+If you used multiple microphones on either drum, choose one track for each.

-- In the Track Header of the Tracks area, turn off all of the Q-Reference buttons on all of the tracks in the group.
-The button is green when the Q-Reference is turned on, and grey when it is turned off.
+- In the Track Header of the Tracks area, turn off all the Q-Reference buttons on all the tracks in the group.
+The button is green when the Q-Reference is turned on, and gray when it is turned off.

 - Open one of the tracks you want to use as a Q-Reference in the Audio File Editor, then choose Audio File > Detect Transients.

-- After Logic has analysed the file, check the transients in the Audio File Editor to make sure they're positioned correctly.
-In the Audio File Editor, you can add or remove transient markers, move incorrectly placed transients, or add or remove transients manually.
+- After Logic analyzes the file, check the transients in the Audio File Editor to make sure they are positioned correctly.
+In the Audio File Editor, you can add or remove transient markers, move incorrectly placed transients, or manually add or remove transients.

 - Repeat these steps for any other tracks you're using as Q-Reference.
 You don't have to adjust the transients for the other tracks in the group.
 Their timing will be adjusted with sample accuracy based on the transients in the Q-Referenced tracks.